bdwashbu/ScalaAsm/README.md

 Rest assured, Scala is great for this task and ScalaAsm is the answer for you!

+ScalaAsm is an academic exercise that explores whether things like typeclasses, extractors, and pattern matching are beneficial to machine code generation.
+The resounding answer so far is 'Most definately!'.

-ScalaAsm is designed to assemble an executable from scratch, using nothing more than a built-in DSL (Domain specific language).
-The goal is to eventually use ScalaAsm to implement a programming language!
+Currently, the library is designed to assemble an executable from the ground up, using a built-in DSL (Domain Specific Language).
+The ultimate goal is to use ScalaAsm to implement a BASIC programming language!

 Heres an example assembly program: